5axes/TabPlus/README.md

 The new design should offer a bevel on the outsite of the tab to be much more easy to remove, as you can get the scraper under it, and start to remove the project much easier.
 ![Scrapper](./images/test-capsule.jpg)

-### Update V1.2.0
+### Number of layers

-New option "Number of layers" to create tabs with several layers height.
-Discussion in this post : [Discussion #8](https://github.com/5axes/TabAntiWarping/discussions/8#).
+Option "Number of layers" to create tabs with several layers height.

 ![Menu](./images/menu.jpg)